HugoMatilla/JavaScriptCheatSheet/README.md

 * Pass functions as parameters
 * Create functions on the fly

-Fucntions are special Objects.
+Functions are special Objects.

 They can have

 * Primitives
 * Objects